Leverage the expertise of our Plan Administrator

 From anywhere else in the world, call COLLECT + 519-735-9448

-Please refer to Manulife’s out-of-province Emergency Medical Travel Insurance Booklet for details of the coverage provided, and to the Schedule of Benefits specific to your Plan.
+Please refer to Manulife’s out-of-province Emergency Medical Travel Insurance Booklet for details of the coverage provided and the Schedule of Benefits specific to your Plan.

 Please refer to the Plan Booklet to see what services are eligible for reimbursement and how it is arranged.